AriFordsham/GHCWiki/Documentation-Style-Guide.md

 This document is a living, incremental style guide targeted at contributors to the `base` library's documentation.
-Its first and foremost purpose is to standardise our current practices when it comes to documentation writing.
+Its first and main purpose is to standardise our current practices when it comes to documentation writing.

 This guide is not a language guide on the English language.
 The writer should refer to the New Oxford Style Manual, the Chicago Manual of Style, or any other professional reference for any concerns pertaining to writing in the English language.